• Skip to primary navigation

 Adding an egg yolk to a glass mixing bowl with dairy free garibaldi biscuits ingredients.

-You can also use your hands if you prefer although I found that using a table knife worked very well to bring everything together quickly.
+You can also use your hands if you prefer, although a table knife works very well to bring everything together quickly.

 Garibaldi biscuit dough in a glass bowl with a table knife in the dough.